Yard Anyway

 What Is a Yard Anyway

 A yard is three feet.
-That said, that's it.
-Now, three feet.
+That's it.
+But three feet.
 One yard.

 Feet to yards: the only formula you need